 - 4. To ensure that a student meets the Principles of the PCC, all requirements need to be met. - 5.
-Where a student has failed to demonstrate their ability to prepare for class work or work cooperatively in a module in any one term, they will be deemed to have failed the PCC in respect of that module and will be referred to the Dean under the Progress Procedures, which can be accessed on the University's website - http://www.essex.ac.uk/about/governance/documents/policies/taught-progress-current.pdf.
-The Dean may then refer the student to a Progress Committee who will make one of the following decisions:
+Where a student has failed to demonstrate their ability to prepare for class work or work co-operatively in a module in any one term, they will be deemed to have failed the PCC in respect of that module and will be referred to the

+Faculty Dean to confirm if a failure of the PCC has occurred will make one of the following decisions: